 Michelle Farquhar is a visionary woman!
-She is experienced, knowledgeable talented and successful with a ‘little black’ book that most people who die to get their hands on!
+She is experienced, knowledgeable, talented and successful with a ‘little black’ book that most people would die to get their hands on!
 Yet, despite her professional success as a female leader across many industries, Michelle is also known as a compassionate, kind and vibrant woman in business who loves to connect, share and inspire!

 Michele has worked for some of the biggest names in the media sphere including Ogilvy & Mather (London), Hapsburg Auction House (Geneva), Channel 9, and ABC Radio, as well as in her own boutique consultancy.
 I first met Michelle as State Development Manager for Breast Cancer Network Australia.
 We instantly connected through our shared values and beliefs, forging a friendship and bond that now transcends into an inspiring personal and professional alliance.

 Michelle is this months ‘Inspiring Woman Speaks!’
 I asked her a few questions to gain some insights into Michelle’s beliefs around leadership, her goals for 2019 and working in male-dominated industries.
 Here is what she said!

 “The biggest thrill is seeing a great idea spread.
 I have worked in many different guises but always at the heart of my working life is connecting people and creating understanding.”
 Michelle Farquhar.